denmedius/pyaudisam/README.md

 `python -m build`

-Note: Don't care about warnings about pyaudisam.mcds and pyaudisam.report being recognised as importable, but being absent from setuptools' packages configuration ... these folders simply contain pyaudisam config. and data files, no python code at all.

 You'll get 2 files in the `dist` folder (ex. for version 1.0.2) :
 * the wheel package: `pyaudisam-1.0.2-py3-none-any.whl`
 * the source package: `pyaudisam-1.0.2.tar.gz`